Climate change in Australia: Paris Agreement

-The Paris agreement is a legally international agreement adopted at the COP 21, its main goal is to limit global warming to below 1.5 degrees Celsius, compared to pre-industrial levels.
+The Paris agreement is a legally binding international agreement adopted at the COP 21, its main goal is to limit global warming to below 1.5 °C, compared to pre-industrial levels.
 The Nationally Determined Contributions (NDCs) are the plans to fight climate change adapted for each country.
 Every party in the agreement has different goals based on its own historical climate records and country's circumstances.
 All the goals for each country are stated in their NDC.

 Australia's target regarding reductions from 2005 year levels: